P – Defintions of Ailments

 – Placenta – A flattened circular organ in the uterus of pregnant eutherian mammals, nourishing and maintaining the fetus through the umbilical cord.
 BOTANY (in flowers) part of the ovary wall to which the ovules are attached.

 – Plaque – An unwanted deposit of a certain substance on tissues, often with the potential to cause some type of health problem.
-The buildup of plaque in the arteries is a leading cause of cardiovascular disease; plaque deposits on the teeth can lead to gum disease; 's disease is associated with the accumulation of characteristic plaques in brain tissue.
+The buildup of plaque in the arteries is a leading cause of cardiovascular disease; plaque deposits on the teeth can lead to gum disease; Alzheimer's disease is associated with the accumulation of characteristic plaques in brain tissue.
 Sticky, colorless mixture of saliva, bacteria, and carbohydrates on the surface of teeth that causes tartar and caries.

 – Plasma – Fluid portion of blood and lymph.